 What Is Endometriosis?

-Endometriosis is a problem that affects your reproductive organs and menstrual cycle.
+Endometriosis is when tissue from inside the uterus grows in other places in your belly.
 It can cause cramps and pain during your periods.
 Or you may have pelvic pain the whole month.
-If you have this problem and it’s not treated, it can affect your health.
-But with early diagnosis and treatment, it can be managed.
+If not treated, it can affect your health.
+With early diagnosis and treatment, it can be managed.

 |The endometrium lines the uterus.
 It thickens every month to prepare for a pregnancy.